layer-systems/LND-Lite-Node/README.md

-# LND-Lite-Node
+# ApexLND
-A Lite and simple LND Node build with docker and a WebGUI (Ride-The-Lightning)
+Apex LND is a light and simple LND Node build with docker and a WebGUI (Ride-The-Lightning)

 ## Fast Setup (Installs Docker & then runs the setup script)
 Run `./fast-{distribution}.sh`